 - Fluid leaking or gushing from your vagina

 Exercise is a great way to stay fit and emotionally grounded while pregnant.
-But pay attention and be ready to back off or call your doctor if your body sends you any of these warning signs.
+But pay attention and be ready to back off or call your doctor or midwife if your body sends you any of these warning signals.